openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

     export PRIVATE_SUBNET_ID=<private subnet id here>
     ```

+1. Confirm that the environment variables are, in fact, set.

+    ```
+    echo "Public Subnet: $PUBLIC_SUBNET_ID"; echo "Private Subnet: $PRIVATE_SUBNET_ID"
+    ```

+    Sample Output:
+    ```
+    Public Subnet: subnet-0faeeeb0000000000
+    Private Subnet: subnet-011fe340000000000
+    ```

 ### OIDC Configuration

 To create the OIDC configuration to be used in this workshop, run the following command.
 We are opting for the automatic mode as this is simpler for the workshop purposes as well as for it to be Red Hat managed.
 We are also going to store the OIDC ID to an environment variable for later use.
+Notice that the following command uses the ROSA CLI to create your cluster’s unique OIDC configuration.

 ```
 export OIDC_ID=$(rosa create oidc-config --mode auto --managed --yes -o json | jq -r '.id')